richtastic/ff/src/3DR/wiki/app.md

 - need a way for incorrect matches to be overtaken by correct 2D neighbors

 - is it better to use get points in SPHERE or KNN ~ 9-18 ?

+- when combining points from dense pair into group -- maybe only the better pairs / points should be used? -- 1.0 vs 3.0 R error average pairs

+- combined group is not exactly aligned
+	- combined dense pair points are noisy
+	-> does the combined group do any king of noise reduction?